 Somewhere in all of that, we both got a certificate in truck driving from Rio Salado Community College!
-We did that as a team for 1 year total - it wasn't for us!!
+We did that as a team for one year total - it wasn't for us!!
 But it was a learning experience.

 Want to say something - Please let us know...

 IMPORTANT - If you want a reply from us, please realize your email provider might send our reply to your "Spam" or "Junk" folder.
 You may think we never responded!
 Oh no!!
 We always respond if you want.
 Your response will come from Karen@tombstonetraveltips.com.
 Be sure your email provider is not blocking our reply.